diegowifi/diegowifi/README.md

 🌱 &nbsp; I'm currently learning Node and Golang

-🎖 &nbsp; I'm looking to collaborate on open source projects related to frontend or mobile development
+🎖 &nbsp; I'm looking to collaborate on open source projects related to frontend or mobile development using Flutter

-📫 &nbsp; You can reach me writing an email to: hello@diegoponce.dev
+📫 &nbsp; You can reach me writing an email to hello@diegoponce.dev